Skip to content

 Display name Free-form.
 Shown as the menu group header (Local . <name>).

 Base URL Full URL.
 Trailing slash is stripped.
-Defaults: http://localhost:11434 (Ollama), http://localhost:1234/v1 (OpenAI-compatible).
+Defaults: http://localhost:11434 (Ollama), http://localhost:1234/v1 (LM Studio and OpenAI-compatible).

 Requires auth token Toggle.
 When on, reveals a SecureField for a bearer token.